 The Positive Characteristics of Polished Concrete Flooring

-Clean: Properly sealed and polished concrete can be virtually resistant to fluids, especially water.
+- Clean & Sanitary: Properly sealed and polished concrete can be virtually resistant to fluids, especially water, therefore resisting mustiness, allergens, and fungus.
 Protective layers installed can provide waterproof barriers and prevent contaminants from actually getting to the concrete.

 The Drawbacks of Concrete Flooring

-Moisture: If not properly sealed on both top and bottom surfaces, concrete will be very susceptible to penetration by moisture.
+- Moisture: If not properly sealed on both top and bottom surfaces, concrete will be very susceptible to penetration by moisture.
 If liquid does manage to make its way into the pores of a concrete floor, it can sit there and lead to the growth of mold or mildew.
-In some environments you will also have to worry about the moisture freezing, which will cause it to expand which can crack the floor slab through its center.
+In some environments, you will also have to worry about the moisture freezing, which will cause it to expand which can crack the floor slab through its center.
 If you have a trusted professional installing your concrete flooring, you shouldn’t have to worry about this.
-AIC performs moisture test for all polished floor installed.
-We also offer separate moisture test service to help you find the right floor system you need.
+AI Coating offers moisture testing services to help you find the right floor system you need.

 - Substrate Requirments: NOT all concretes are suitable for concrete polishing, especially for Class B and Class C polishing.
 Some old concrete substrates are too soft to polish.
 There are specifications and guidelines for polished concrete slabs identifying the minimum standards a polished concrete slab should meet.
 Architect/engineer, contractors, and the property owner should work together to reach consensuses before concrete was poured to achieve the best result.

 - Cracking: Concrete slabs may develop cracks over time, even expertly poured.
 Temperature changes, moisture, or structure settling could all cause concrete cracking.
 Dyed polished concrete may help to hide it.
 Many people actually like the natural style though.